-SLT and the EYFS team are extremely ambitious in their pursuit to build a firm foundation for learning at the start of the children’s learning at Wold Newton.
+Leaders are extremely ambitious in their pursuit to build a firm foundation for learning at the start of the children’s learning at Wold Newton.
 Targets are set based on a secure baseline process and the systems in place for tracking pupil progress ensure that children achieve to the best of their ability, regardless of their prior attainment.
 Leaders recognise that the building blocks of learning are created in EYFS.
 As a result, the school’s curriculum is effectively planned together.
 This ensures there is a strong progression from EYFS and onwards through the school.
 Opportunities to enhance children’s self-belief, resilience and cultural capital are strong.

 The close link with the key stage one class enables the staff to challenge the children’s learning and ensure that expectations are even higher.
 As a result, transition into year one is seamless and the children have little difficulty building on their well-established learning routines and high expectations.